Holidays in Slovenia – 10 reasons to choose Slovenia for your next holiday

 9: A land of pure water

 Melting snow off the mountains in spring and thunderous clashes between the cold alpine and hot Mediterranean air, have ensured Slovenia of over 26,000kms of permanent and torrential waterways.
-The country is abundant with waterfalls that cascade off high mountainsides, gushing rivers and rapids that thunder through stunning valleys and gorges, many converging to form beautiful alpine lakes such as Lake Bled and Lake Bohinj.
+So if you are looking for water-based holidays, in Slovenia there is an abundance of waterfalls that cascade off high mountainsides, gushing rivers and rapids that thunder through stunning valleys and gorges, many converging to form beautiful alpine lakes such as Lake Bled and Lake Bohinj.
 And in the porous limestone world of the karst, natural springs pop up almost everywhere and lakes appear and disappear.
 And if that’s not enough, there is a vast subterranean network of rivers.
 So when it comes to drinking water, Slovenia has some of the best and purest.
 Thanks also to ecological efforts, the water sources are much less polluted than in other countries.
 The capital, Ljubljana, has some of the highest quality drinking water in the world.

 10: A land of good food and wine